JianLoong/malaysia-api/README.md

 # Malaysia API 🇲🇾

-A Complete REST API about states in Malaysia
+A REST API about states in Malaysia.

-Most of the data is taken from the Wikipedia.
+All information are obtained from Wikipedia.

 If you have noticed some mistakes or bugs, or maybe you have any suggestions please create an issue.